i-tozer/solana-grpc-showcase/README.md

 ## Contributing

-Contributions are welcome!
+Contributions are welcome.
 Please feel free to submit a Pull Request.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- Solana Labs for their excellent blockchain platform
-- The gRPC team for their powerful RPC framework
-- The Protocol Buffers team for their efficient serialization format